ngbolin/Jap2Eng/README.md

 ### Model
 --------------------------------------------------------------------------------------------------------------------------------
 #### Bidirectional LSTM with Attention
-We are using a series of different models to show how model performance varies according to its architecture, using [BLEU](https://en.wikipedia.org/wiki/BLEU).
+We are using a series of different models to show how model performance varies according to its architecture.
 In the first model, we utilised a 2-layer Bidirectional LSTM with Attention, similar to [Luong, Pham and Manning (2015)](https://arxiv.org/abs/1508.04025).
 I've selected a batch size of 32 for the LSTM, along with a word embedding size of 300 (similar to Word2Vec).
 In addition, the number of hidden units for the neural layers are set at 512.

 #### Hyperparameters for the Bidirectional LSTM with Attention
 1. batch_size: 32